tum-pf/pointnet-2-geometric-features-facade/README.md

 [PointNet2_xyznpoc_colab.ipynb](PointNet2_xyznpoc_colab.ipynb) is also for the PointNet++, and this version is for Google Colab.
 The input data is xyz coordinates and geometric features as well.

-[model](/models) contains all the models that have been trained already.

 ## Visuals
 Visualization for small dataset and large dataset: